Paxton & Whitfield

 Selection of cheese from Paxton & Whitfield wrapped in branded wax paper.

 Paxton & Whitfield are one of the oldest cheesemongers in England.
 Their main shop is located at 93 Jermyn Street, London, with branches in Chelsea, Canterbury, and Bath.

 History

 Paxton & Whitfield were founded in 1797 but have roots going back to a market store in Aldwych in 1742.
 Originally located at 19 Jermyn Street, they moved to their current location in 1894.

 Paxton & Whitfield hold a royal warrant from King Charles III; the relationship with the Royal Warrant Holders Association goes back to Queen Victoria in 1850.

+Fred Moore bought the company in 1929, and several changes of ownership followed through purchase or inheritance.
+Since 1992, the company has belonged to Arthur Cunynghame.
+In 1932, the future King Edward VIII, then Prince of Wales, appointed the company as a Royal Warrant holder, and his brother and successor, King George VI, granted his Royal Warrant in 1936.
+During World War II, the company faced difficulties due to wartime shortages of milk and cheese, and for a time, it operated as a regular grocery store.
+Only after the war could the company's original range of products be gradually rebuilt by utilizing existing contacts with traditional cheesemakers.
+In 1972, the Queen Mother, Elizabeth Bowes-Lyon, appointed the company as one of her Royal Warrant holders.
+Prince Charles granted his Royal Warrant in 1988, and Queen Elizabeth II appointed Paxton & Whitfield as a Royal Warrant holder in 2002.
+The current owner, Arthur Cunynghame, already owned two cheese shops at the time of the takeover in 1992, one in Stratford-upon-Avon and one in Bath.
+He also renamed these shops Paxton & Whitfield, so the company currently has three branches.

+Winston Churchill famously remarked: "A gentleman buys his hats at Locks, his shoes at Lobbs, his shirts at Harvey and Hudson, his suits at Huntsman and his cheese at Paxton and Whitfield."